 The weather shield lining is top-of-the-line, and the rubber sole is also of great quality and is sure to hold up for miles and miles.
 After many miles or running, the studs remain securely in place, truly attesting to how well-made this shoe is.

-6. Zeal OLX
+8. Zeal OLX

 The Zeal OLX’s midsole is dual-density, so you can be sure that your foot will receive the right amount of support in all the right areas.
 Quick-dry mesh on the lightweight upper keeps the foot dry and comfortable.
-The toe box of this shoe is slightly wider than average but overall the shoe fits fairly snug all throughout.

 Made with polyurethane and a durable rubber sole, there are no issues of quality here.
 With 16 steel tips attached to the sole for grip, this shoe is built for traction.
 Its upper is constructed of tough woven nylon which helps to keep your foot in place.